margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for advertisements and billboards on highways
 * Grateful for the Post Office
 * Grateful for a society built on notes and letters, and the underground messaging
+* Grateful for the Matthew Code and bringing challenges directly to people

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.